Peshawar District: Education

-Peshawar District has universities for many disciplines starting from Humanities, General Sciences, Sciences, Engineering Sciences, Medical Sciences, Agriculture Sciences and Management Sciences.
-Currently, there are 9 Medical Colleges of which 2 in public sector and 7 in private sector, which are recognised and approved by Pakistan medical and dental association plus a medical university, Khyber Medical University in the district.
+Peshawar District has many universities for various disciplines starting from Humanities, General Sciences, Sciences, Engineering Sciences to Medical Sciences, Agriculture Sciences and Management Sciences.
+Currently, there are nine medical colleges of which two are in the public sector, including Khyber Medical University, and seven in the private sector, which all are recognised and approved by Pakistan Medical and Dental Association.

-The first public sector university University of Peshawar was established in 1950.
-In 1980, University of Engineering and Technology, Peshawar was established while University of Agriculture, Peshawar was inaugurated in 1981.
-The first private sector university CECOS University of IT and Emerging Sciences, started working in 1986.Soon after another university by name of Brains Institute and post graduate college was established.
+The first public sector university was the University of Peshawar which was established in 1950.
+The University of Engineering and Technology, Peshawar and the University of Agriculture, Peshawar were also established in 1980 and 1981 respectively.
+The first private sector university CECOS University of IT and Emerging Sciences, started functioning in 1986.
+Soon after, another university by the name of Brains Institute and post graduate college was established.
 In 1995, a public sector management institute named as Institute of Management Sciences was established, which became degree awarding institute in 2005.

 In 2001, four (4) new private sector universities started working in Peshawar.
 The name of these universities are Qurtuba University, Sarhad University of Science and IT, Fast University, Peshawar Campus and City University of Science and IT.
 Gandhara University was established in 2002 while Abasyn University was created in 2007.

 In 2007, Government of Khyber Pakhtunkhwa established first public sector medical university, Khyber Medical University and the district also has 2 public sector medical colleges, one is Khyber Medical College and one for girls named as Khyber Girls Medical College.

 The first women university was established in 2012, when Shaheed Benazir Bhutto Women University started working while private sector IQRA National University was also established in 2012.

 Apart from excellent range of universities, Peshawar district also has huge numbers of further education (Post School) institutes both in public and private sectors.
 The most renowned are Islamia College Peshawar, which was established in 1913 and was upgraded to become university in 2008 and Edwardes College Peshawar, which is the oldest of all institutions in the district started functioning in 1900.

 State of Education in Peshawar

 According to Pakistan District Education Rankings 2017 published by Alif Ailaan, Peshawar ranks 4th in Pakistan in terms of primary school infrastructure while it ranks 52nd in Pakistan for middle school infrastructure.
 In terms of education score, Peshawar ranks 64th in Pakistan with having a relatively low retention score.
 Beyond Primary Readiness in Peshawar is on the lower side as it ranks 62nd in Pakistan.

 The main issues reported in Taleem Do!
 App for district Peshawar are overcrowded class rooms and lack of class rooms in schools.

 Girls’ education is also one of the most reported issues in the app, with main focus on lesser number of Girls schools and also schools located at long distances.

-Issues of lack of teachers, non-availability of science labs and lack of High Schools were also reported.
+Issues of lack of teachers, non availability of science labs and lack of High Schools were also reported.

 Issues regarding the high fee collections in private schools was also reported on multiple occasions.